Canon 60D versus Canon M100

 |Nikon D7000 (⇒ lft | rgt)||APS-C||16.1||4928||3264||10800/24p||23.5||13.9||1167||80|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the 60D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
-In contrast, the EOS M100 relies on live view and the rear LCD for framing.
+In contrast, the M100 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Canon 60D and Canon M100 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 60D (⇒ rgt)||optical||YES||3.0||1040||swivel||no||8000||5.3||13||no|